🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 4. Optimize external images

 External images are also a factor affecting website speed and are counted in your website's HTTP requests.
-For websites with many comments,disabling Gravatar avatarsis an excellent choice.
+For websites with many comments,disabling Gravatar avatarsis a very good option.

 5. Delete unnecessary files